jakoch/editor/README.md

 editor
 ======

 A simple PHP in-browser editor.

+**Warning:** This editor is for local usage only!
+Do not host this code on a public server!
+The code evaluation loop is unsecure!

 ![php-editor](https://f.cloud.github.com/assets/85608/2120481/75dca72e-91b6-11e3-90c0-728ab33585aa.jpg)